Top 10 Myths About Anterior Cruciate Ligament (ACL) Surgery – Busted!

 The Reality:

-While ACL surgery is highly effective, recovery is a gradual process that requires patience and dedication.
+While Anterior cruciate ligament surgery is highly effective, recovery is a gradual process that requires patience and dedication.
 Post-operative rehabilitation can take anywhere from 3 to 9 months, depending on the patient’s condition, adherence to physical therapy, and activity level.

 Rehabilitation goals include restoring range of motion, building strength, and ensuring stability before resuming sports or high-demand activities.